Kangaroo care: Promotes breastfeeding

-Providing that there are no interruptions, all babies are said to follow this process and it is suggested that trying to rush the process or interruptions such as removing the baby to weigh or measure is counter-productive and may lead to problems at subsequent breastfeeds.
+Providing that there are no interruptions, all babies are said to follow this process and it is suggested that trying to rush the process or interruptions such as removing the baby to weigh or measure is counterproductive and may lead to problems at subsequent breastfeeds.

-For mothers with low milk supply, increasing skin-to-skin contact is recommended, as it promotes more frequent feeding and stimulates the milk ejection reflex, prompting the body to produce more milk.
+For mothers with low milk supply, increasing SSC is recommended, as it promotes more frequent feeding and stimulates the milk ejection reflex, prompting the body to produce more milk.

 Pain control

-Skin-to-skin contact is effective in reducing pain in infants during painful procedures.
-There appears to be no difference between mothers and others who provide skin-to-skin contact during medical treatments.
+SSC is effective in reducing pain in infants during painful procedures.
+There appears to be no difference between mothers and others who provide SSC during medical treatments.

 KMC as a neuroprotective intervention on the brain development

 The Kangaroo Foundation research team in partnership with Colombian and Canadian university teams were able to locate and engage almost 200 adults that represent 70% of the randomized cohort of infants that received KMC 20 years earlier.
 The team performed a cross-sectional evaluation of neurophysiology and neuroimaging with the application of a neuropsychological test battery.
 Results already published show that KMC should be considered a neuroprotective drug for the immature brain of the premature child.
-KMC allows a multisensory stimulation (olfactory, auditory, tactile, sensitive and proprioceptive) that allows this immature brain to grow and connect in the best available condition.
+KMC allows a multisensory stimulation (olfactory, auditory, tactile, sensitive, and proprioceptive) that allows this immature brain to grow and connect in the best available condition.